-Usually, the landlord will require you to pay a month’s rent in advance.
-This could also be more, especially if you are unable to sufficiently prove that your income can support the monthly cost of the property.
+Most of the time, the landlord will require you to pay a month’s rent in advance.
+This could also be more, especially if you are unable to sufficiently prove that your income can support the monthly cost when you rent a house.

 This is the homeowner’s insurance in case of any damages to the property or missed monthly payments.
 The amount depends on what is agreed upon in your contract, but it is usually equal to four to eight weeks of rent.
 You should get this amount back after your tenancy.

-If you found your house through an agency, you may be charged with an agency fee.
-This is usually not only for finding you the property, but also for other services, such as checking credit and reference checks, drawing up the lease agreement, handling the turnover of the house including professional cleaning, and basic administration.
+If you found your house through an agency, you may be charged an agency fee.
+This covers services, such as checking credit and reference checks, drawing up the lease agreement, handling the turnover of the house, including professional cleaning, and basic administration.